Skip to main content

 Gap detail sheet

 Click any cell in the timeline to open the gap detail sheet — a side panel with full context about that entity and period.
+When you drill from a site row into a specific account gap, a second panel can open on top so you keep the site context while you review the account.

 Status banner